Skip to main content

 Education is key to advancing credit union women in leadership by providing them with the opportunity and resources to make a measurable difference in their own life, the lives of their credit union members, and their communities.
 The PA Sister Society’s education committee is dedicated to providing meaningful and impactful content, speakers and networking that will help to enhance the lives of our PA Sister Society members of the GWLN, so that they leave each meeting with something that will help to enrich their career and personal lives.

-Join us at an upcoming meeting:
+Join us at an upcoming event:

-In-Person Event
+Virtual Event

 Contact pasistersociety@vfccu.org for event details and registration.